alexispurslane/CodeNomad/docs/user-interface.md

 │                                          │
 │           [Folder Icon]                  │
 │                                          │
-│     Welcome to OpenCode Client           │
+│        Start Coding with AI        │
 │                                          │
 │  Select a folder to start coding with AI │
 │                                          │